 We see opportunities to deliver live music to our core communities on a national scale.
-Transparency and clarity of our offer is central to our work, and we are developing customisable frameworks that will drive income streams for the future.
+Transparency and clarity of our offer is central to our work, and we are developing adaptable frameworks that will drive income streams for the future.
 This will also provide a backbone to our smaller projects, which can be targeted at more specific local beneficiary groups.
 Over the next 24 months these initiatives will include:

 - Inspire Our flagship project working with special education school provision and Music Education Hubs/Services across the UK.
-Working with regional partners, we provide residencies and workforce development to improve opportunities and quality of life experiences for disabled children and young people with additional learning needs. - Live Music in Care Our residency model with a workforce development framework for Adult Social Care settings.
+Working with regional partners, we provide residencies and workforce development to improve opportunities and quality of life experiences for disabled children and young people with additional learning needs. - 2.
+Live Music in Care Our residency model with a workforce development framework for Adult Social Care settings.
 By embedding musicians in care settings, delivering training and providing musical care toolkits to staff, we aim to make care settings happier places to live and work.

-- 3. Lullaby Project (In partnership with Carnegie Hall) - Focused on perinatal mental health and achieving significant health outcomes for families facing complex challenges.
-This is currently NHS-funded in West Yorkshire, Cheshire and Merseyside, and Arts Council Wales-funded in Swansea Bay.
-Using a flexible delivery model, we are looking to scale this work nationally. - 4.
+- 3. Creating Resilience including the Lullaby Project (in partnership with Carnegie Hall) - Helping people navigate complex transition points in their lives by using creativity to build resilience in themselves and others.
+Lullaby Projects are developed with NHS and health sector partners to address perinatal mental health and achieve significant health outcomes for families facing complex challenges.
+This is a highly flexible delivery model, which we are working to scale up nationally. - 4.
 Songs & Scones A community-based monthly concert model bringing together isolated and lonely older adults through partnerships with voluntary sector organisations and local authorities.
-Embedded within local community hubs and library services, this is a key opportunity to co-locate this project with other essential services including flu vaccinations and community resources such as training in the use of technology and fraud prevention to support healthy, safe, independent living for older community members.
+Embedded within local community hubs and library services, this is a key opportunity to colocate this project with other essential services including flu vaccinations and community resources such as training in the use of technology and fraud prevention to support healthy, safe, independent living for older community members. - 5.
+All Together Now relaxed, inclusive music sessions for Disabled children and their families.
+Hosted in partnership with community hubs, libraries and arts centres, this work provides a crucial opportunity for families to enjoy activities together, supporting wellbeing and crucially the resilience of siblings, parents and Disabled children. - 6.
+We will continue to develop and pilot new initiatives in each of our three nations and will target those that deliver the most impact for national scale and delivery.